near/docs/docs/style-guide.md

 the table of contents is rendered automatically using H2 and H3 tags in the document

-## callouts
+## call-outs

-there are 5 kinds of callouts
+there are 4 kinds of call-outs

 - lesson
-- success
 - info
 - warning
 - danger

 ### lessons

-the lesson callout is used to mark the beginning of a lesson
+the lesson call-out is used to mark the beginning of a lesson

+*lessons come in 3 levels of difficulty:*

+- *trivial: you will succeed if you copy and paste the sample code as presented*
+- *moderate: trivial ... and also pay close attention surrounding text explanations*
+- *challenging: moderate ... and also refer to documentation and supporting references*

+*steps are called out with large font for easier skimming and the end of lesson is clearly marked with the word "done" and a thick line, all of which is handled via CSS*

+*after the steps we include both success and failure verification to capture all possible cases (given prerequisites were met)*

 <blockquote class="lesson">
 <strong>your turn</strong> <span>do something meaningful</span><br><br>